 Tom Phelan had just turned fifty when his first novel, In the Season of the Daisies, was accepted for publication by Lilliput Press in Dublin.

-Since then, Tom has written five more novels – Iscariot, Derrycloney, The Canal Bridge, Nailer, and Lies the Mushroom Pickers Told – and has seen his works published in four countries and three languages.
+Since then, Tom has written five additional novels – Iscariot, Derrycloney, The Canal Bridge, Nailer and Lies the Mushroom Pickers Told – and has seen his works published in four countries and three languages.

 Born and raised on a farm in Mountmellick, County Laois, in the Irish midlands, Phelan now makes his home in New York.

-We are currently looking for a publisher for Tom Phelan’s memoir, Working for JohnJoe, which deals with his life growing up–and working–on his father’s small farm in Ireland.
+We are currently looking for a publisher for Tom Phelan’s memoir, Working for John Joe, which deals with his life growing up and working on his father’s small farm in Ireland.